johnkerl/miller/docs/src/reference-verbs.md

 </pre>
 <pre class="pre-non-highlight-in-pair">
 Usage: mlr filter [options] {DSL expression}
-Lets you use a domain-specific language to programatically filter which stream records will be output.
+Lets you use a domain-specific language to programmatically filter which stream records will be output.
 See also: https://miller.readthedocs.io/en/latest/reference-verbs